gvwilson/sdxjs/module-loader/index.md

 they compile each module into low-level instructions, then link those to resolve dependencies before running anything (<f key="module-loader-circularity"></f>).
-But interpreted languages may run code as it loads, so if X is in the process of loading Y and Y tries to call X, X may not (fully) exist yet.
+But interpreted languages usually run code as they're loading it, so if X is in the process of loading Y and Y tries to call X, X may not (fully) exist yet.